Fletch8/Find_The_Queen/README.md

 * **Include Wireframes and User Stories** - Project must be approved Before you start coding
 - Wireframe - Basically draw out what your game will look like, can use papers or any wireframe tool you find online
 - User Stories - Should be the words of how a user interacts with your game
-- i.e - a.
-The user click starts and the level starts
+- i.e -
+      1. The user click starts and the level starts
-      - b.
-When the user hits the ```f key``` a fire ball is catuplulated into the galaxy.
+      2. When the user hits the ```f key``` a fire ball is catuplulated into the galaxy.
 * **Render a game in the browser**
 * **Switch turns** between two players, if your game doesn't make sense for two players talk to your local instructor about it
 * **Design logic for winning** & **visually display which player won**